"The Valley Care Pregnancy Centre offers caring, respectful, loving and open-minded support." - a recent guest

 If you are interested, scroll down to see live video of human development during the early weeks of pregnancy.

-Most abortions in our province are when the baby is between 7-10 weeks gestation (after fertilization).
+Most abortions in our province are performed when the baby is between 7-10 weeks gestation (after fertilization).

-Next, click the "play" button to view this video of what is inside that 6 week fetal sac.
+Below, click the "play" button to view this video (below) of what is inside that 6 week fetal sac.

 Click the play button to see 7 and a half weeks gestation (below)